gatherworkshops/programming/_courses/mbot/motion.md

-      ## Challenge
+      ## Challenge: Perfect Squares

-      Make your robot drive in a square
-      You should only need the basic motions we have covered.
+      Program your robot drive in a square using the basic motions we have covered.

+      Your robot should drive in an exact square.
+      {:.checkpoint}

     notes: |